What is Azure Container Instances?

 Azure Container Instances supports scheduling of multi-container groups that share a host machine, local network, storage, and lifecycle.
 This enables you to combine your main application container with other supporting role containers, such as logging sidecars.

 Azure Container Instances enables deployment of container instances into an Azure virtual network.
 When deployed into a subnet within your virtual network, container instances can communicate securely with other resources in the virtual network, including those that are on premises (through VPN gateway or ExpressRoute).

 Confidential container deployment

-Confidential containers on ACI enables you to run containers in a trusted execution environment (TEE) that provides hardware-based confidentiality and integrity protections for your container workloads.
+Confidential containers on ACI enable you to run containers in a trusted execution environment (TEE) that provides hardware-based confidentiality and integrity protections for your container workloads.
 Confidential containers on ACI can protect data-in-use and encrypts data being processed in memory.
-Confidential Containers on ACI is supported as a SKU that you can select when deploying your workload.
+Confidential containers on ACI are supported as a SKU that you can select when deploying your workload.
 For more information, see confidential container groups.